Benign prostatic hyperplasia

 Avoiding Medications that Aggravate Symptoms

 Decongestants and Antihistamines.
-Men with BPH should avoid, if possible, the many medications for colds and allergies that contain decongestants, such as pseudoephedrine (Sudafed, generic).
+Men with BPH should avoid the many medications for colds and allergies that contain decongestants, such as pseudoephedrine (Sudafed, generic).
 Such drugs, known as adrenergics, can worsen urinary symptoms by preventing muscles in the prostate and bladder neck from relaxing to allow urine to flow freely.
 Antihistamines, such as diphenhydramine (Benadryl, generic), can also slow urine flow in some men with BPH.

 Diuretics.
-Diuretics are drugs that increase urination.
+Diuretics are drugs that increase urine production by the kidneys.
 They are often used to treat high blood pressure.
 If you take a diuretic, you may want to talk to your doctor about reducing the dosage or switching to another type of drug.
 No one should stop taking a diuretic without medical supervision.

 Other Drugs.
 Other drugs that may worsen symptoms are certain antidepressants and drugs used to treat spasticity.